-Often folks joke with me, Arctic / Antarctic are the only places left for me to explore.
-Obviously, it is no way close to be true.
-The world is too big to cover in a short free time any one of us would get.
-My US passport allows me to travel 150 countries without visa, and I made it to around 30% of the countries so far.
-This winter, I managed to find a week to explore Iceland as part of Landscape Photography Adventure amidst sub-zero temperatures, and got a teaser view of life in arctic temperatures.
+Often folks joke with me, the Arctic / Antarctic are the only places left for me to explore.
+Obviously, it is in no way close to being true.
+The world is too big to cover in the short free time any one of us would get.
+My US passport allows me to travel to 150 countries without a visa, and I made it to around 30% of the countries so far.
+This winter, I managed to find a week to explore Iceland as part of a Landscape Photography Adventure amidst sub-zero temperatures and got a teaser view of life in arctic temperatures.
 Iceland is a Nordic island country and is just outside the arctic circle, with a population of half a million, making it the most sparsely populated country in Europe

 One of the most popular questions asked to me was, “How was the food?”
 “Did you struggle to vegetarian food”.
 Below are few pics clicked during my brunch/lunch/dinner throughout the week in Iceland.
 No, I did not find Masala Dosa and Biryani in Iceland, but I did not starve either.
 I had plenty of vegetarian choices to enjoy and indulge